 When you talk of a coffee shop, the emphasis is on the quality coffee that is potentially savory and sweet.
 For the café, you’re referring to light meals and some coffee.
 However, there is not much emphasis on the quality of the coffee.

-These two words can seriously mislead you to thinking that you’re going to get served something, yet when you reach inside, you’ll realize that what you read on the signpost is not what you really wanted.
+These two words can seriously mislead you into thinking that you’re going to get served something, yet when you reach inside, you’ll realize that what you read on the signpost is not what you wanted.
 There is no clear difference between the two.
-What really matters is what they sell and their emphasis on coffee.
+What matters is what they sell and their emphasis on coffee.

 Read our top ten tips for starting a coffee shop here.